janexner/site-infrastructure-tests/README.md

 #### `genericJavascript`

-This test allows you to inject arbitrary Javascript code into the page and test whether it returns 'true'.
+This test allows you to inject arbitrary Javascript code into the page and test whether the result is 'true'.

-Example: "genericJavascript": "return true;"
+Example: "genericJavascript": "true"

 #### `genericJavascriptSetupAndCheckLater`

 A test that lets you inject two snippets of code into the page.
 The first snippet can serve as a setup, while the second represents the actual test.
-The second snippet therefore must return a boolean value.
+The second snippet therefore must generate a boolean value.

 The third parameter is a delay in milliseconds, which defines how long the test should wait between executing the two snippets.

-Example: "genericJavascriptSetupAndCheckLater": { "setupScript": "window.aaa = true;", "verificationScript": "return window.aaa;", "delay": 1000
+Example: "genericJavascriptSetupAndCheckLater": { "setupScript": "window.aaa = true;", "verificationScript": "window.aaa;", "delay": 1000

 #### `genericJavascriptCascade`

-This test can inject an arbitrary number of arbitrary Javascript snippets into a page in a given order, waiting between each injection, and finally running a verification script that must return true or false.
+This test can inject an arbitrary number of arbitrary Javascript snippets into a page in a given order, waiting between each injection, and finally running a verification script that must generate true or false.

-Example: "genericJavascriptCascade": { "scripts": [ "window.aaa1 = 1;", "window.aaa2 = 2;" ], "verificationsScript": "return (window.aaa1 + window.aaa2 == 3);", 500 }
+Example: "genericJavascriptCascade": { "scripts": [ "window.aaa1 = 1;", "window.aaa2 = 2;" ], "verificationsScript": "(window.aaa1 + window.aaa2 == 3);", 500 }

 ### Adobe Marketing Cloud-related elements